folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ### POL number look-up

 The **POL number look-up** function replaces the current POL number with a POL number that already exists in Inventory.
 This doesn't replace any item details, only the POL number.
-Once you make this change, the material is no longer be searchable by the original POL number.
+Once you make this change, the material is no longer searchable by the original POL number.